plausible/docs/docs/top-referrers.md

 ## Sources

 In the "**Sources**" tab within the "**Top Sources**" report, you can see the full list of your individual referral sources.
-Some examples include "Google," "Facebook," "LinkedIn," "Reddit," "chatgpt," etc.
+Some examples include "Google", "Facebook", "LinkedIn", "Reddit", "chatgpt.com" etc.

 Note that browsers only send the domain name of the referrer and not the actual URL.
 If `thatblog.com/one-post/` sends you visitors, you will see `thatblog.com` in your sources list but won’t see the exact post URL itself.
 [See more here](https://plausible.io/blog/referrer-policy).